Atlanta Symphony Orchestra

 Richardson Auditorium in Alexander Hall, 68 Nassau Street.
 Princeton, NJ (609-258-9220)

-The world famous theater is so much more than a historic landmark - it is a source of pride and a symbol of the brilliance of American artistic accomplishment.
-With its rich history and continued significance, the Apollo Theater is considered New York City's showplace of African-American culture and achievement.
+This world famous theater is so much more than a historic landmark - it is a source of pride and a symbol of the brilliance of American artistic accomplishment.
+With its rich history and continued significance, The Apollo is considered New York City's #1 showplace of African-American culture and achievement.

 The Apollo, 253 W. 125th Street (between 7th & 8th Avenues), (Tel.
 212-531-5305)